arya-analytics/delta/docs/rfc/220518-aspen-p2p-network.md

 type NodeID int16

 type KV interface {
 	// Set sets a key to a value. nodeID specifies the node that holds the lease on the key.
-If nodeID is 0, the lease
-	// is assigned to the host node.
+	// If nodeID is 0, the lease is assigned to the host node.
 	Set(key []byte, leaseholder NodeID, value []byte) error
 	// Rest of interface is the same as github.com/arya-analytics/x/kv.KV.
 }
 ```

-## Life of a Set
+## Life of a Set/Delete

-A kv set is processed by the database as follows
+A kv set is processed by the database as follows.
+It's important to note that deletes and sets are both propagated
+using the same steps.

 ### Step 1 - Forward Request to Leaseholder